ASMarulanda/SerialMPIHotBoxes/README.md

     Returns:
         Tuple: Array or integer representing the average energy.
 The format of the tuple varies depending on          the type of the Ta parameter: if Ta is an integer, both average energy and heat capacity are single           values; if Ta is a list, each element of the tuple corresponds to an array of values, and                     similarly for the l parameter.

-This is the main function for the user, from it the code results display how is the behavior of the system energy concerning the different parameters.
-In this case, both plot and live options for the Potential_reservoir function are disabled since we are not interested in the plot and animation of the results.
-In order to specify the desired system parameters (such as initial reservoir temperature T, number of wells N and well size l), the function Pot_energy is defined to call the Potential_reservoir function with input parameters.
+This function simulates the total energy of an array of potential wells in thermal equilibrium with a reservoir at a specified temperature.
+The user can input parameters such as temperature (Ta), number of wells (N), well size (l), and maximum occupancy level (nmax).
+The function generates an array representing the average energy.
+Plotting and animation options (plot and live) are available but disabled in this context.
+The function internally calls Pot_energy to specify system parameters and compute the potential energy.

-The heat capacity of a system can be computed from its energy behavior when it is in thermal equilibrium, where $k_b$ is the Boltzmann constant, as:
+The heat capacity (Cv) of the system can be calculated from its energy behavior in thermal equilibrium, where $k_b$ is the Boltzmann constant, as:

 $C_v=\frac{\left\langle E^2\right\rangle - \langle E\rangle^2}{k_b T^2}$.

-def Pot_energy(T, N, l, nmax, plot = False, live = False):
-    """
-    Perform a simulation to compute the potential energy of a system of infinite potential wells.

-    Parameters:
-        T (float): Temperature of the system.
-        N (int): Number of potential wells in the system. l (float): Length of the wells.
-        nmax (int): Maximum level of occupancy for a well. plot (bool): Whether to generate a plot of the simulation results. live (bool): Whether to generate an animation of the distribution of energy states.

-    Returns:
-        tuple: A tuple containing the average energy and the heat capacity.
-    """

 ### Seriall Approach Results - Graphics